stfc/PSyclone/doc/dynamo0p3.rst

     means that we can determine the number of dofs uniquely when a scalar is written to.

-The built-ins supported for the Dynamo 0.3 API are listed in alphabetical order below.
+The built-ins supported for the Dynamo 0.3 API are listed in alphabetical order below (apart from increment versions of built-ins which are paired with their corresponding non-increment versions).
 For clarity, the calculation performed by each built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the built-in (*e.g.* it could be implemented by PSyclone